How to drain a washing machine: prevent bad smells and future problems

 Even the best washing machines can run into problems sometimes, so if your machine has given up mid-cycle, then your first problem is getting rid of all of that sitting water.
 Below, we will discuss exactly how to do that without needing to call in an expert to save you money.
 Remember that each washing machine may differ, especially if your model is a little older, so be sure to check your specific manual before you dive in.

-How to drain a washing machine
+How to drain a washing machine: Step-by-step guide

 1. Turn off your power and water